Assess Vulnerability & Risk

 - The second element is the magnitude of consequences from the event.
 Would the hazard cause a major disruption for a large number of people for an extended period?
 Would it require large amounts of money and time to regain the previous level of function?

 When referring to risk from weather and climate-related hazards, higher risk reflects either a higher chance of a hazard occurring or a higher cost (financial or otherwise) if the hazard occurs.
-To characterize risk, you'll rate these two parameters for each of your asset-hazard pairs.
+To characterize risk, you'll rate these two parameters for each of your vulnerable assets.

 Estimate the probability of a hazard